pldn/LDWizard-old/README.md

 npm install -g http-server
 ```

-This particular HTTP server can be started in the following way:
+With this particular HTTP server the LDWizard can be started in the following way:

 ```sh
 cd lib